 The United States safeguards public health and the quality of the natural environment by regulating air pollutants under the Clean Air Act and related laws.

 Background: Like many other environmental issues, public policies dealing with air pollution evolved from purely local or state jurisdiction in the early 20th century to a federal responsibility.
 A federal clean-air law was enacted in 1955, but major revisions in 1970 reflected growing environmental consciousness and established the government’s authority to set air standards nationwide and require the use of technology to improve air quality.
+Both the USDA and EPA work to set standards for air pollution.
+In 1998, the agencies established a Memorandum of Understanding (MOU) to share information and work collaboratively to promote clean air and agricultural productivity.

 Operation: The Clean Air Act (CAA) can affect U.S. agriculture in a variety of ways, and the farm community has increasingly focused on these issues in recent years.
 Under the CAA, the government establishes National Ambient Air Quality Standards (NAAQS) that strive to protect public health from harmful levels of pollution.
 In parts of the United States that do not meet a NAAQS (called “non-attainment areas”), state and local governments develop and implement plans to reduce pollutants to acceptable levels.
 Among the pollutants regulated in this way is particulate matter (PM); the Environmental Protection Agency (EPA) has set standards for both “coarse” PM (particles 10 micrometers or less in diameter, or PM10) and “fine” PM (a diameter of 2.5 micrograms or less, PM2.5).
 Agricultural operations can be sources of PM10, although these emissions come from a wide variety of industries.
 As explained below, much current regulatory activity revolves around the development of methodologies that will allow accurate determinations of air emissions, which present major challenges in terms of measurement.